everzet/guard-ctags-composer/README.md

 ## Vim

 Vim supports ctags by default.
-All you need to do is add your `gems.tags` file to the Vim's tag stack.
+All you need to do is add your `vendor.tags` file to the Vim's tag stack.

     set tags+=vendor.tags